Continuing bonds: Methodological debates

 A central debate concerning the continuing bonds model involves its empirical measurement.
 Critics such as Stroebe et al. (2012) have noted that Klass, Silverman, and Nickman relied primarily on qualitative methods, theoretical propositions, and case-study illustrations, without clear quantitative evidence linking continuing bonds to positive grief adjustment.
 Klass and Silverman (1996), however, anticipated this critique.
-They explicitly defended their choice of qualitative approaches, arguing that quantitative methods—grounded in positivist assumptions of detached objectivity—could not adequately capture the subjective, relational dimensions of grief, especially those involving ongoing interactions with the deceased.
+They explicitly defended their choice of qualitative approaches, arguing that quantitative methods grounded in positivist assumptions of detached objectivity, could not adequately capture the subjective, relational dimensions of grief, especially those involving ongoing interactions with the deceased.
 Their methodological choice thus deliberately prioritized subjective meaning-making processes and relationships over discrete, measurable behaviors or outcomes.

 Beyond methodological concerns, continuing bonds theory has faced broader scholarly critiques regarding its conceptual clarity, the distinction between adaptive and maladaptive manifestations, the internal versus external expression of bonds, cross-cultural applicability, and its tensions with traditional psychological grief models such as attachment theory.

 Conceptual clarity and measurement

 Some critics argue that the term "continuing bonds" is defined too broadly, encompassing experiences ranging from fond memories and internalized role models to quasi-sensory perceptions or hallucinations of the deceased.
 This breadth raises concerns about theoretical precision.
 Some researchers have suggested that continuing bonds may represent one aspect of the normal grieving process rather than a distinct adaptive mechanism.
-Scholars have also struggled to consistently operationalize the concept.
+Scholars have also struggled to consistently work with the concept.
 Early studies often measured grief outcomes using only depressive symptoms, which risked neglecting bereavement-specific responses such as intense yearning for the deceased.
-An analysis published in OMEGA argued that standard bereavement measures focused too narrowly on depression, failing to account for yearning—a core grief reaction closely associated with ongoing bonds.
+An analysis published in OMEGA argued that standard bereavement measures focused too narrowly on depression, failing to account for yearning is a core grief reaction closely associated with ongoing bonds.
 These measurement challenges have complicated efforts to empirically determine the impact of continuing bonds on post-loss adjustment.